-The University of Iowa administers a large number of study abroad programs, and programs offered by other US colleges and universities are also available to University of Iowa students.
-The Department of Psychology has worked closely with Study Abroad to select programs that fit Psychology majors particularly well.
-All areas of emphasis within the Psychology major include options for study abroad.
+The University of Iowa administers a large number of study abroad programs, and programs offered by other U.S. colleges and universities are also available to University of Iowa students.
+The Department of Psychological & Brain Sciences has worked closely with Study Abroad to select programs that fit psychology majors particularly well.
+All areas of emphasis within the psychology major include options for study abroad.
 Consider your area of emphasis, your career interests, and your academic goals.
-Use these webpages and links, talk with your major adviser, and work with an adviser at the Study Abroad office and you will find a program that fits your needs.
+Use these webpages and links, talk with your major advisor, and work with an advisor at the Study Abroad office to find a program that fits your needs.

 Iowa Regents Semester in Australia

 Students can choose from a variety of courses in psychology.
-Previous classes have included Psychobiology, Personality and Social Processes, Introduction to Abnormal Behavior, Basic Processes, Psychopathology and Neuro-psychology, and Social and Organizational Psychology.
+Previous classes have included Psychobiology, Personality and Social Processes, Introduction to Abnormal Behavior, Basic Processes, Psychopathology and Neuropsychology, and Social and Organizational Psychology.
+Course listings can be found can be found on the university's website.

 The School of Psychology offers undergraduate and Honors study in core and applied areas of psychology.
 The program follows the scientist-practitioner model.